andraugust/andraugust.github.io/thermo-2.md

 ### Work

 Work is defined as energy transferred by a force acting through a displacement.
-"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as changing an **extensive variable**.
-An extensive variable is any quantity that defines the size or amount of matter in a system, such as volume, mass, etc. This contrasts with **intensive variables** such as temperature and pressure which do not change when volume, for example, is cut in half.
+"Displacement" typically refers to the spatial displacement of a particle, but in thermodynamics it's defined generally as the change in an **extensive variable**.
+An extensive variable is one that defines the size or amount of matter in a system, such as volume, mass, charge, etc. This contrasts with **intensive variables** such as temperature and pressure which do not change when volume, for example, is cut in half.

-There are many different types of work.
+Because there are many different types of extensive variables, there are many different types of work.
 For example, if a system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$ thereby doing work

 $$